Department

 Schwannoma

 Acoustic neuromas (vestibular schwannomas) are slow-growing, benign tumors of the nerve that links the ear to the brain.
 Acoustic neuromas account for less than 8% of all primary brain tumors.
 They often appear in middle-aged individuals, grow on the nerve sheath (the coating that surrounds the nerve fibers), and frequently cause hearing loss.
 Schwannomas can potentially cause damage to the trigeminal nerve.
 These are known as trigeminal schwannomas, and they can cause facial pain.
-They are far less prevalent than vestibular schwannomas.

 Nasopharyngeal Angiofibroma